mikesol/wagsi/README.md

 ### graph

-`graph` must be defined as a function that accepts the the external environment and a control parameter of type `T1` and outputs a tuple with the control parameter of type `T1` and a valid audio graph.
+`graph` is a function that accepts the the external environment and a control parameter of type `T1` and outputs a tuple with the control parameter of type `T1` and a valid audio graph.
 A _valid_ audio graph is one that conforms to the typeclass `GraphIsRenderable`.
 This will check, amongst other things, that you only have one microphone and one speaker, that there are no orphaned audio nodes, etc. This check is performed every time you save, and if the graph is not renderable, you'll see an error message.
 All of the examples use the operator `/-\` to construct this tuple.

 Because the types of the output of `graph` are monstrous, it is advised not to try to write them out.
 There'll be a Yellow Squiggly of Triumph under the term in VSCode to signify that it compiles cleanly.